CGStuart/bbblue_drivers/README.md

 # bbblue_drivers

-some ROS drivers for the Beaglbone Blue
+some ROS drivers for the Beaglbone Blue, with a mod added to support the EduMIP robot.
+If the edumip parameter is set to 1 the right hand motor turns in the opposite direction, which is needed for the EduMIP.

 >WIP!!!
 Ugly code included!!!